BirthdayResearch/defichain-wallet/BETA_TESTING.md

 ## Test Data

 ### How to generate assets for your wallet
-If you need UTXO or Tokens to test, you may generate them using DeFi Playground.
+If you need UTXO or Tokens to test, you may generate them using DeFi Playground in the Wallet.

 1. Create your wallet
-2. Click on Settings in the Bottom Navigation and click on Remote Playground
+2. Click on Settings Icon in the Bottom Navigation.
+3. Click on Remote Playground
 <div>
 <img alt="settings" width="30%" src="/.github/images/beta_testing/settings.jpg" />
 </div>